Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild: Implementation Details

-In our experiments on CompCars datasets with domain adversarial neural network (DANN) and our proposed {\dannssl} and {\danner}, the ImageNet pretrained ResNet-18\footnote{\url{https://github.com/facebook/fb.resnet.torch/tree/master/pretrained}}~\cite{he2016deep} fine-tuned on the web dataset is used as our baseline network.
-The dimensions of the last two fully-connected layers are $512$ and $431$, respectively.
-For standard DANN, we append a discriminator with two fully-connected layers that maps $512$-dimensional embedding into $320$ and $2$ followed by softmax layer for binary classification.\footnote{For fair comparison to {\dannssl} and {\danner}, shallower network that directly connects $512$-dimensional embedding vector to $2$-dimensional output is also tested, but no significant performance difference is observed.} For {\dannssl} and {\danner}, the weight matrix of last fully-connected layer is augmented to produce $432$-dimensional output, where additional $432^{\text{nd}}$ slice of weight vector is initialized by averaging the previous $431$ weight vectors, i.e., $w_{i,432}=\frac{1}{431}\sum_{k=1}^{431}w_{i,k}, i=1,\cdots,512$.
+The ImageNet pretrained ResNet-18~\cite{he2016deep}\footnote{\url{https://github.com/facebook/fb.resnet.torch/tree/master/pretrained}} fine-tuned on the CompCars web dataset is used as our baseline network.
+The dimension of the last fully-connected layer is $512$.
+The linear classifier ($512$ -- $431$) is used for all models.
+For discriminator, we try both linear ($512$ -- $1$) and MLP with different depth ($512$ -- $320{\times}d$ -- $1$, $d\,{=}\,1,...,4$) discriminators.
+The validation accuracy is given in Table~\ref{tab:discriminator_arch} and we decide to use 3-layer ($d\,{=}\,2$) MLP discriminator.
+Therefore, we employ linear discriminator ($512$ -- $432$) for our proposed {\dannssl}, while using MLP discriminator for standard DANN.
+We augment the classifier of the baseline network by adding one more column to construct the weight matrices for classifiers of {\dannssl}.
+The $432^{\text{nd}}$ column of the weight matrix is initialized by averaging the previous $431$ weight vectors, i.e., $w_{i,432}\,{=}\,\frac{1}{431}\sum_{k\,{=}\,1}^{431}w_{i,k}, i\,{=}\,1,...,512$.

-All models are trained by updating the classifier/discriminator and CNN parameters in turn without additional techniques such as skipping updates based on training statistics.
+For data preprocessing, we crop and scale web images into $256{\times}256$ using provided bounding boxes while maintaining the aspect ratio.
+Since they are already cropped, surveillance images are simply scaled into $256{\times}256$.
+We further crop an image of size $224{\times}224$ at random location of an image of size $256{\times}256$ with a random horizontal flip to feed to our feature extractor.
+All models are trained by updating the classifier/discriminator and CNN parameters in turn.
 Adam optimizer is used for training with the learning rate of $0.00001$, which is equivalent to the final learning rate of the fine-tuned model on CompCars web dataset.
-For DANN and {\dannssl}, we tune $\lambda$ that balances between classification loss and domain adversarial loss for updating CNN parameters.
-In addition to $\lambda$, $\gamma$ in Eq~\eqref{eq:daer_sub2} is considered for model selection of {\danner} models.
-Note that, since {\dannssl} and {\danner} share the classifier for both model classification and domain discrimination, we need to give additional care when training the classifier by introducing the hyper parameter $\beta$:
+In addition to $\lambda$ in \eqref{eq:dann} and \eqref{eq:dann-semisup-adv} that balances classification loss and domain adversarial loss for updating parameters of feature extractor, we also tune learning rates of classifier and discriminator separately.
+Specifically, we augment \eqref{eq:dann-disc} and \eqref{eq:dann-semisup} as follows: